nfagerlund/terraform/website/docs/cli/workspaces/index.html.md

 workspace has its own Terraform configuration, set of variable values, state data, run history, and settings.

-These two kinds of workspaces are different, but they're still related.
+These two kinds of workspaces are different, but related.
 When using Terraform CLI as a frontend for Terraform Cloud, you associate the current working directory with one or more remote workspaces by configuring [the `remote` backend](/docs/backends/types/remote.html).
-If you use a name prefix to associate the directory with multiple workspaces, you can use the `terraform workspace` commands to select which workspace to use.
+If you associate the directory with multiple workspaces (using a name prefix), you can use the `terraform workspace` commands to select which remote workspace to use.

 For more information about using Terraform CLI with Terraform Cloud, see [CLI-driven Runs](/docs/cloud/run/cli.html) in the Terraform Cloud docs.